Life & Style • Jewellery Guides

 The history behind Kate Middleton's engagement ring

-Worn daily by the Princess of Wales, the 12 carat blue sapphire engagement ring is more than a stunning piece of jewellery, it’s a legacy.
-Originally chosen by Princess Diana herself in 1981 from the catalogue of royal jeweller Garrard, the oval cut Ceylon sapphire is surrounded by a halo of 14 white diamonds, set in 18k white gold.
-The ring was considered unconventional at the time, not because of the design, but because it was available to the public.
-Unlike most royal engagement rings, it wasn’t a one-of-one bespoke commission, but a ready-made piece.
+Worn daily by the Princess of Wales, Kate Middleton’s engagement ring is more than a striking piece of fine jewellery, it’s a royal heirloom with global influence.
+Originally chosen by Princess Diana in 1981 from the catalogue of royal jeweller Garrard, the engagement ring features a 12 carat oval cut Ceylon sapphire, surrounded by a halo of 14 white diamonds and set in 18k white gold.

-That decision only adds to the ring’s intrigue.
 When Prince William proposed to Kate in 2010, he gave her the very ring his mother had worn.
 In doing so, the sapphire became a deeply symbolic gesture – a bridge between past and present, heritage and new beginnings.

 How much is Kate Middleton's engagement ring worth?

-When first purchased in the early 1980s, the sapphire engagement ring cost around £47,000.
-Today, replicating the same ring – using a natural 12ct sapphire of similar origin and quality, with a comparable diamond halo and 18k white gold setting – could cost upwards of £600,000.
+Today, recreating Kat Middleton's engagement ring using a natural 12ct sapphire of the same size and quality, with a comparable diamond halo and 18k white gold setting, could cost £600,000+.

 But for Kate and William, its worth is measured far beyond carats and cost.
 As a royal heirloom and symbol of enduring love, the value of Kate Middleton’s engagement ring is considered truly priceless.